arrobalytics/django-ledger/README.md

 Finance and Accounting is a complicated subject.
 Django Ledger stands out from other Django projects due to its focus on providing a developer-friendly accounting engine and a reliable, extensible API for financially driven applications.
 The project requires expertise in Python, Django programming, finance, and accounting.
 In essence, the project is seeking assistance from individuals with the specific skill set needed to contribute effectively.
-So, it's clear that they are in need of support from individuals with the right expertise.

 The project is actively seeking contributors with financial and/or accounting experience.
 Prior accounting experience is a big plus for potential contributors.
-If you have the relevant experience and want to contribute, feel free to reach out to me.
+If you have the relevant experience and want to contribute, feel free to reach out to me or submit your pull request.

 You can find the contribution guidelines at the specified link.
 The project welcomes anyone interested in making a contribution.

 See __[contribution guidelines](https://github.com/arrobalytics/django-ledger/blob/develop/Contribute.md)__.